neto1895/M13C_E-commerce_Back_End_ORM-ECR/README.md

 1. Clone the repository to your local machine.
 2. In the terminal, navigate to the repository directory.
+3. Run the schema.sql from the db folder to create your database using MySQL shell commands.
-3. Run the following command to generate a README file:
+3. Run the following command:

 >npm run seed